cloudControl/documentation/Guides/Ruby/Ruby on Rails.md

 # Deploying a Ruby on Rails Application

-In this tutorial we're going to show you how to deploy a [Ruby on Rails] application on [cloudControl].
+In this tutorial we're going to show you how to deploy a [Ruby on Rails] application on [dotCloud].
 You can find the [source code on Github][example-app] and check out the [Ruby buildpack][ruby buildpack] for supported features.
 The application is a fork of Michael Hartl's [Rails tutorial] sample app which is a Twitter clone.

 ## The Rails Application Explained